PANORAMA LEISURE CENTRE

 Jamie Benn - The most successful alumni of the Peninsula Panthers and the VIJHL.
 In 2005/06, Benn led the Panthers in scoring and was the VIJHL Rookie of the Year as a 16 year old.
 He spent 2006/07 with the Victoria Grizzlies and was drafted by the Dallas Stars in the fifth round of the 2007 draft.
 In 2009/10 he made his NHL debut and won the 2014/15 Art Ross Trophy as the League's top scorer.
 Jamie is currently in his eleventh year with the Stars and has been their captain for the last seven seasons.

 Jordie Benn - Jordie, the older brother of Jamie Benn, was a Panther in 2004/05.
 The brothers were teammates in 2006/07 with the Victoria Grizzlies.
 Jordie spent three years with the Victoria Salsa/Grizzlies and started his pro career with Victoria Salmon Kings of the ECHL in 2008/09.
 After three years in the minors, Jordie made his NHL debut with the Dallas Stars in 2011/12.
-With Dallas he was reunited with his brother Jamie and they were teammates until 2017 when Jordie was traded to the Montreal Canadiens.
+With Dallas he was reunited with his brother Jamie and they were teammates until Jordie was traded in 2017 to the Montreal Canadiens.
 In 2019, Jordie signed a two year contract with the Vancouver Canucks.

 Ryan O'Byrne - Skated for the Panthers in 2000/01, continued his junior career with the Victoria Salsa and earned a scholarship to Cornell University.
 He was drafted in 2003 by the Montreal Canadiens in the third round and from 2007 to 2013 O’Byrne appeared 308 NHL games with Montreal, Colorado and Toronto.
 He retired in 2016 after playing three seasons in Europe.